mseg-dataset/mseg-semantic/README.md

 - [` mseg-api`](https://github.com/mseg-dataset/mseg-api): utilities to download the MSeg dataset, prepare the data on disk in a unified taxonomy, on-the-fly mapping to a unified taxonomy during training.

-Two additional repos will be introduced in June 2020:
+Two additional repos will be introduced in July 2020:
 - `mseg-panoptic`: provides Panoptic-FPN and Mask-RCNN training, based on Detectron2
 - `mseg-mturk`: provides utilities to perform large-scale Mechanical Turk re-labeling